Early Childhood Program

 The PreK program at OLMC deliberately balances the academic foundation which helps them succeed in the K-8 program with the socialization and “play” that is so essential to forming the whole child.
 The Curriculum is designed to help stimulate a good self concept, providing each child with many opportunities for achievement.
 PreK students work and create independently, as well as learn to cooperate with others in a group.
 The program provides social and emotional development opportunities, inspires language development and expands physical, spiritual and mental growth.

-PreK students participate in “specials” including: Art, Music, Library, Physical Education, Computer and Foreign Language.
+PreK students participate in “specials” including: Art, Music, Library, and Physical Education.
 Religion classes are taught daily.
 PreK students also participate in the Faith Family program, the Science Fair, field trips, school wide assemblies, and weekly Mass.

 Full day and half day options are available five days a week.
 These programs are open to children who turn 4 years old by December 31st.
 Before and after school care is also available.